Yields 60-70 sandwich cookies.

 - Difficulty: Basic

-A classic combination of flavors packed into cookies.
-They’re buttery and wonderfully chocolatey with a lovely cooling aftertaste of mint on the tongue.
-The cocoa nibs and mint sugar add a lovely texture and flavor to the shortbread.
-They are optional, but they do add a lot to the whole eating experience, so if you have some on hand, spare a couple of minutes and sprinkle them over the cookies.
+A classic flavor combination packed into cookies.
+They’re buttery and deliciously chocolatey, with a refreshing mint aftertaste on the tongue.
+The cocoa nibs and mint sugar give the shortbread a lovely texture and flavor.
+They are optional, but they enhance the overall eating experience, so if you have some on hand, take a few minutes to sprinkle them over the cookies.

 For the shortbread cookies.